Balancing Our Budget

 Academic Program Review

-The Executive Leadership Team has proposed teaching and research metrics that will be used for academic program analysis with input from many people.
-These metrics have been shared with Deans and department executive officers.
-Valuable feedback from these meetings has resulted in improvements to this metrics-based approach that can be consistently and fairly applied across programs.
+The Executive Leadership Team proposed teaching and research metrics that were used for academic program analysis.
+These metrics were aligned with the Nebraska Coordinating Commission for Post-secondary Education criteria, the revised and approved APC criteria for the review of academic programs, the N2025 strategic plan, and the NU System “Odyssey to the Extraordinary.”
+They were developed and refined in collaboration and consultation with shared governance partners over the spring and summer including college leadership teams, the APC, and department executive officers.
+Valuable feedback from these meetings resulted in improvements to this metrics-based approach that was consistently and fairly applied across programs.

-This quantitative approach, combined with qualitative assessments like strength of the program, needs of the state, and workforce alignment, are being considered as part of the current process.
+This quantitative approach, combined with qualitative assessments like strength of the program, needs of the state, and workforce alignment, were considered as part of the process.

-This approach address our current deficit in a strategic way that moves beyond the percentage-based approaches of previous budget reduction processes.
-And to think in a way that establishes a foundation for future decision-making and success.
+Teaching and research metrics address our current deficit in a strategic way that moves beyond the percentage-based approaches of previous budget reduction processes and encourage us to think in a way that establishes a foundation for future decision-making and success.
 The anticipated result is a more streamlined, efficient university that retains the profile and impact of a comprehensive, Big Ten, land-grant, research university, continues its significant return of investment for the state of Nebraska and its taxpayers, and positions UNL to move forward toward aspirational goals, including being considered for readmission to the AAU.

 Teaching metrics include: